 Then there are hypertrophic scars that sit above the surrounding skin and result from too much collagen deposition during healing.

-Treatment of acne scars is a process that requires patience and motivation, but with the help of Dr. Bhanusali, you are in experts hands.
-Dr. Bhanusali will listen to your concerns and creating a treatment protocol specifically for you.
+Treatment of acne scars is a process that requires patience and motivation, but with the help of our dermatologists, you are in expert hands.
+Our dermatologists will listen to your concerns and create a treatment protocol specifically for you.

 Acne scarring treatment options